Ducki67/Voltronite-fork1/README.md

 This project is licensed for **free personal and educational use only**.

 - ✅ You may use, modify, and run this backend for your own personal or educational purposes.
 - ❌ Commercial use, resale, or redistribution of this project is not permitted without explicit permission from the author.

 By using this software, you agree to the above terms.

 ---

-## Future plans

-Right now this backend only has basic lobby support in the future you will be able to use cosmetics, itemshop working, xmpp and more...
-Thanks for your support and love.